 "Yes, but before they fall out baby teeth can decay and cause pain for the baby.
-And baby teeth are important-they hold space for adult teeth," said Mary.
+And baby teeth are important-they hold space for adult teeth to come in," said Mary.

 "What else did the dentist say?" asked Hope.